 - It’s easy to read: pages aren’t overloaded with unnecessary details: the name of the chapter of the book is to the left, contents – to the right;

 - It reads like a book: the traditional look and feel of a brand book is what many designers fail to factor in.
 From our experience of talking to enterprises and SMBs, we know that businesses still love flipbooks and PDFs.

 - It provides many contexts: designers paid attention to textual and mathematical aspects of a brand identity.
 During promotion and communication, this will make a huge difference.

 A final thought

 You’d think creating the brand book layouts, like the ones above should’ve taken hours.
 It likely did – making a brand identity is a big task for a designer, and even for an agency.
 Determining a structure, positioning assets, describing every element, assembling visuals – there’s a lot of manual work that goes into making a brand book.

 Well, not anymore.
-It turns out, brand book making already was automated – by us.
+It turns out, brand book creation already was made more efficient – by us.
 We built Gingersauce – a professional tool for creating brand books that offers smart automation to pull up palettes from your logo, create use and misuse cases, and calculate the proportions of your logo.
 In fact, the last brand book on the list, Guberman, was built using Gingersauce – and not in days, but in minutes.
 Try out Gingersauce – create the first brand book for free!